SimLi1333/vidra/docs/docs/guides/infrahub.md

 from .helperfunctions import HelperFunctions from pathlib import Path

-""" This Public Module provides:
+""" This public module provides:
-- Get Information from the GraphQL
+- Get information from the GraphQL
-- Compare the Values with the Default YAML Templates
+- Compare the values with the default YAML templates
 """